f-marchi/ALMA/README.md

 ## Overview

-The Acute Leukemia Methylome Atlas (ALMA) is an open-source project aimed at defining clinical subtypes of acute leukemias through epigenomics.
+The Acute Leukemia Methylome Atlas (ALMA) is an open-source project aimed at defining clinical subtypes and risk profiles of acute leukemias through epigenomics.
 This project provides a comprehensive tool for researchers and clinicians to explore and analyze methylation patterns in acute leukemia samples.

 ## Features